coco875/rust-ti83/README.md

 - **24-bit integers:** Rust doesn't natively support i24 integers, which are common on the ez80 architecture
 - **Workaround:** Sometimes requires using structs with Rust calling conventions to emit i24 integers
 - **Drawbacks:** This approach is not ideal and can be cumbersome

+## Alternative approaches considered

+- **Forking Rust 1.69:** Modify Rust 1.69 to use the CE-Programming toolchain's LLVM 15 fork for direct ez80 assembly emission.
+This approach is being explored in [ez80-rust](https://github.com/ez80-rust), but requires modifications to a large codebase.

+- **Custom compiler backend:** Either add ez80 support to Cranelift or implement ez80 support in a newer LLVM version.
+There's an ongoing effort for z80 support in [cranelift-z80](https://github.com/zlfn/cranelift-z80), and CE-Programming has attempted this with their [LLVM fork](https://github.com/CE-Programming/llvm-project), though without success so far.

+- **LLVM IR to C transpilation:** Emit LLVM IR with a recent Rust version and transpile it to C using [llvm-cbe](https://github.com/JuliaHubOSS/llvm-cbe).
+This approach hasn't been tested yet but draws inspiration from [rust-gb](https://github.com/zlfn/rust-gb).

+- **Rust to C transpilation:** Use a Rust-to-C transpiler, but no mature solutions have been found yet.
+Additionally, Cargo integration remains uncertain.

+- **WebAssembly to C transpilation:** Emit WebAssembly with a recent Rust version and transpile to C using [wasm2c](https://github.com/WebAssembly/wabt/tree/main/wasm2c).
+This approach could potentially enable Go support on TI calculators through [TinyGo](https://tinygo.org/).
+It looks promising because WebAssembly is a stable target with extensive tooling ecosystem.